stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"Hm..
+Pakistan govt has signed up enterprise plan with Cloudflare to block it's army website for India IP addresses. " by @[njnrn](https://twitter.com/njnrn/status/1158445893948866560)

+"Hey, i have some trouble with your website Cloudflare say i have no access...." by @[Poke7z](https://twitter.com/Poke7z/status/1159209207511625729)

+"I have a bad gateway error (502) with the Cloudflare server being in Warsaw." by @[kbartek05](https://twitter.com/kbartek05/status/1159174662955380736)

 "Hey there #errbot devs.
 It appears that errbot  is throwing a Cloudflare error: Error 1014 CNAME Cross-User Banned" by @[n8felton](https://twitter.com/n8felton/status/1158087249126469632)

 "Dear FJ, the Cloudflare error in white page means that the owner of the site has blocked Indian connections from accessing it." by @[Aamer_Sha](https://twitter.com/Aamer_Sha/status/1158083077425512449)